ProjectGlassV3/GlassGPT/README.md

 ```

 # TO-DO
- - Implementing GPT vision support as well as Live Translations is one of the biggest things I'm wanting to have added.
+ - Implementing GPT vision support.
+ - Still Image Translation support.
+(Originally planned to be Live Translate, but there's no cost effective way to continously send images to OpenAI's API.

 # License
 Additional details can be found in the LICENSE file.